-Based on the product types identified in the above table, 77 of Australia’s highest-value consumer imported products are durable while 23 are classified as non-durable items that are used one time only.
+Based on the product types identified in the above table, 76 of Australia’s highest-value consumer imported products are durable while 24 are classified as non-durable items that are used one time only.

 Fastest-Growing Consumer Imports

-Listed below are the top 10 consumer products imported into Australia that experienced the highest percentage increases in spending from 2020 to 2021.
+Listed below are the top 10 consumer products imported into Australia that experienced the highest percentage increases in spending from 2021 to 2022.

-- Processed petroleum oils: Up 67.2% ($19.1 billion)
+- Processed petroleum oils: Up 95.9% (US$37.4 billion)

-- Trailers: Up 62.2% ($891.7 million)
+- Coffee: Up 32.2% ($674.7 million)

-- Electric storage batteries: Up 54.2% ($1.2 billion)
+- Electric storage batteries: Up 29.4% ($1.6 billion)

-The only exception is what is considered a convenience product, specifically processed petroleum oils.
+Among the above top gainers, 3 items are non-durable consumer goods.
+These are convenience products, specifically processed petroleum oils, crustaceans including lobsters, and coffee.
 Consumers typically consider these items as non-durable products commonly referred to as disposable goods and therefore are used only once.

 Worst-Declining Consumer Imports

-Australia’s spending on the following items decreased at the greatest pace from 2020 to 2021.
+Australia’s spending on the following items decreased at the greatest pace from 2021 to 2022.

-- Cigars/cigarellos, cigarettes: Down -13.2% ($401.6 million)
+- Cigars/cigarellos, cigarettes: Down -8.8% ($366.4 million)

 Key Suppliers by Country